NoroffFEU/development-platforms/mysql-case-study.md

 - Function: Is used for date only.
 - Format: "YYYY-MM-DD".
 - Range: From "1000-01-01" to "9999-12-31".
-- Timezone coversion: Not possible.
+- Timezone conversion: Not possible.

 TIME

 - Function: Is used for time only.
 - Format: "HH:MM:SS" or "HHH:MM:SS" for large hours.
 - Range: From "-838:59:59.000000" to "838:59:59.000000".
-- Timezone coversion: Not possible.
+- Timezone conversion: Not possible.

 DATETIME

 - Function: Is used for both date and time.
 - Format: "YYYY-MM-DD hh:mm:ss".
 - Range: From "1000-01-01 00:00:00" to "9999-12-31 23:59:59".
-- Timezone coversion: Not possible.
+- Timezone conversion: Not possible.

 TIMESTAMP

 - Function: Is used for date, time and timezone conversion.
 - Format: "YYYY-MM-DD hh:mm:ss".
 - Range: From "1970-01-01 00:00:01.000000" UTC to "2038-01-19 03:14:07.999999" UTC.
-- Timezone coversion: Possible.
+- Timezone conversion: Possible.

 Both TIMESTAMP and DATETIME can include fractional seconds up to 6 digits.